ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 solcjs --abi IHelloWorld.sol
 ```

-This spits out the abi code in `./contract-examples/contracts` as
+This spits out the abi code in `./contract-examples/contracts` as `IHelloWorld_sol_IHelloWorld.abi`:

-IHelloWorld_sol_IHelloWorld.abi

 ```json
 [